patricktrainer/patricktrainer.github.io/content/posts/Building-Analytics-at-500px-Samson-Hu-Medium.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Building-Analytics-at-500px-Samson-Hu-Medium
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Building-Analytics-at-500px-Samson-Hu-Medium

-# Building-Analytics-at-500px-Samson-Hu-MediumA place where:
+A place where:
 - Everyone understands company metrics and knows how their work fits into the measurement framework
 - We measure the impact of decisions and acknowledge their success or failure
 - Teams use self service tools to answer their own questions with data